csetiawan88/regextutorial/Develop/gist-template.md

 ### Back-references

-Back-references in regular expressions are a mechanism that allows us to refer back to and match the same text that was previously captured by a capturing group within the same regex pattern.
+Back-references in regular expressions are a mechanism that allows user to refer back to and match the same text that was previously captured by a capturing group within the same regex pattern.
 They are useful for matching repeated or duplicated text and for ensuring that certain parts of a text are repeated consistently.

 In the regular expression `/^<([a-z]+)([^<]+)_(?:>(._)<\/\1>|\s+\/>)$/`, back-references are used within the pattern to ensure that the opening and closing HTML tags match each other.
 Specifically, the back-reference `\1` is used.